ChrisGrindereng/tictactoe/README.md

 - At the end of each game the player has the option of playing a new game or exiting the application at the end of each game.

 ###Challenges Faced & Solutions Used:
 The biggest challenge in a tic tac toe game is setting up the AI.
 For this, I implemented an algorithm works to calculate the best possible move the computer can make.
-It calculates if a winning move in available and if so makes that move.
+It calculates if a winning move is available and if so makes that move.

 <img src="Screenshots/tictactoe_winningmove.png"/>

-If not the computer picks a spot on the board base on the available positions on the array.
+If a winning move is not available, the computer picks a spot on the board base on the available positions on the array.

 <img src="Screenshots/tictactoe_computermove.png"/>